Have a question about the Principles? Check out the most common questions we’re asked below.

 – To identify which banks are contributing to national and international policies and goals based on plans made within a consistent framework.

-- Updates to the Principles and other documents will be needed overtime to reflect changes in society’s needs, the guiding frameworks (SDGs and Paris Agreement) and best practice in the sector
+Updates to the Principles Framework Documents and Guidance Document will be needed over time to reflect changes in society’s needs, the guiding frameworks (UN Sustainable Development Goals and Paris Agreement) and best practice in the sector.

-- Therefore, during their meetings every two years, the signatories to the Principles for Responsible Banking will discuss any needs to update the Implementation Guidance accompanying the Principles, adapt signatory requirements or, if necessary, revise the Principles themselves.
+Therefore, during their meetings every two years, the signatories to the Principles for Responsible Banking will discuss any needs to update the Guidance Document, adapt signatory requirements or, if necessary, revise the Principles themselves.